 Lt.
-Frank E. Riley was born on June 13, 1918, to John C. Riley Sr. & Cora Frances Grooms-Riley.Street He, his sister, Helen, and his brother John grew up at 2502 South Second Street in Saint Joseph, Missouri.
+Frank E. Riley was born on June 13, 1918, to John C. Riley Sr. and Cora Frances Grooms-Riley.Street He, his sister, Helen, and his brother John grew up at 2502 South Second Street in Saint Joseph, Missouri.
 He joined the Missouri National Guard in 1937.
-His brother, John, was also a member. of the unit.
+His brother, John, was also a member of the unit.

 In November 1940, his tank company was federalized and given orders to report to Fort Lewis, Washington, on February 10, 1941.
 Their tank company was now designated as B Company, 194th Tank Battalion.

 The tank battalion trained for over six months before receiving orders to report to Fort McDowell on Angel Island for overseas duty.
 It is not known when, but at some point, Frank was reassigned to C Company as an officer.
 As it turned out, B Company was detached from the 194th and sent to Alaska to bolster the Army presence there.
 Three weeks before he was sent to the Philippines, his wife gave birth to a daughter.